mxinden/homepage/content/post/2024-02-29-stepping-down.md

   Implementing [stream receive window auto-tuning in the Rust Yamux implementation](https://github.com/libp2p/rust-yamux/pull/176) improved throughput on high bandwidth connections from 33 Mbit/s to 1.3 Gbit/s.

 During my time the rust-libp2p maintainer team went from 4 down to 1, up to 2, 3, back to 4, and now down to 1.
-I hope for the current tide to change once again.
+I hope for another positive trend to follow.
 I enjoyed working with every maintainer, the larger libp2p team and the [many contributors](https://github.com/libp2p/rust-libp2p/graphs/contributors).
 Thank you!
 **None** of the above listed work would have been possible without you.